FRRouting/frr/doc/user/vnc.rst

    Specify that the named prefix-list filter should be applied to routes being exported to bgp or zebra.
 Prefix-lists for ipv4 and ipv6 are independent of each other.
-This paramter is used in conjunction with :ref:`configuring-export-of-routes-to-other-routing-protocols`.
+This parameter is used in conjunction with :ref:`configuring-export-of-routes-to-other-routing-protocols`.
 This item is optional.